Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Mt.
 Hood Ski Bowl

-Vanessa M.: The winter brings skiing, snowboarding, and tubing to Mt.
+Vanessa M. said: The winter brings skiing, snowboarding, and tubing to Mt.
 Hood Ski Bowl.
 They offer the largest night ski area in the country!
 There are runs for beginners to Black Diamond level skiiers, and offer fun events year round.
 The summer season is no less action-packed, with bungee jumping, race cars, zip lines, Alpine Slides, and more.

 Cost: ski ticket $36-$70, tubing $20-$25